Vintagemotors/github-absolute-timestamps/README.md

 - The absolute dates only version may not work completely as I don't use it.

 Replace ```1 Day Ago``` with ```Yesterday``` if you want it to say ```Yesterday``` instead.

+### Disclaimer

+This only works when it feels like it.